-- (ii) Share-based payments are the fair value of options granted to key management personnel as at the grant date, which is being amortized over the vesting period. - ^(III) Key management personnel paid termination benefits, or long-term benefits owed during the periods ended June 30, 2011.

-- (i) The Company has management employee agreements in place with terms ranging up to three years.
-The Company may terminate these agreements for any reason (other than by the expiry of the term) with a lump sum payment equal to the key employee's annual compensation.
-The aggregate annual compensation for senior executive employees of the Company is approximately \$527,083. - (ii) Effective June 1, 2012, the Company engaged Featherstone Capital Inc. to provide corporate development and financial advisory services for a monthly retainer of \$10,000 per month.
+- (ii) Share-based payments are the fair value of options granted to key management personnel as at the grant date, which is being amortized over the vesting period. - (III) Key management personnel paid termination benefits, or long-term benefits owed during the periods ended September 30, 2011. - c) Key management commitments - (i) The Company has management employee agreements in place with terms ranging up to two years.
+The Company may terminate these agreements for any reason (other than by the expiry of the term) with a lump sum payment equal to the key employee's remaining compensation under the term of the contract.
+The aggregate annual compensation for senior executive employees of the Company is approximately \$427,083. - (ii) Effective June 1, 2012, the Company engaged Featherstone Capital Inc. to provide corporate development and financial advisory services for a monthly retainer of \$10,000 per month.